dgem/kube-101/0 Prerequisites.md

 You need to make sure you have a suitable development environment.
 We can use Minikube to run Kubernetes locally for local development.

+## VMWare / VirtualBox
+You will also need VirtualBox or VMWare to allow Minikube to create a Virtual Machine.

 ## Minikube
 [Minikube](https://github.com/kubernetes/minikube)